What is Gameloft?

 Arthur explains that when it comes to UA, every day, the artists check out Lookr to see how things are performing on each network, and what on a regional level, and what globally, and then have the choice to either iterate and test; or choose from from a backlog of concepts that is waiting to be tested (from brainstorming, benchmarks, etc.).
 “We also like to foster confidence in that ‘gut-feeling’ of what they want to try.
 It’s a constant balance between old and new all the time, every day.”

 Gameloft + Singular Success

-“A key added value of working with Singular is that our comments, as clients, are listened to, and the Singular team works to improve and modify the product according to our feedback,” says Fiona.
+The Gameloft team really appreciates that their comments, as clients, are listened to, and the Singular team works to improve and modify the product according to their feedback.

 Arthur adds that “data availability is the key to how we can perform as we do today.
 For me and a lot of artists who were not data savvy, having the possibility to do this internal review and check our creatives for correlations between creative elements and performance has been a dream.
 This is the only company I have been able to do this at, and it’s because of Singular.”

 According to the Gameloft team, some of their key success factors include